cscis71summe17/TheVacationer/README.md

 **First sprint:** 13 points estimate

-**Motivation** - we can pull couple of simple tasks and make a good progress on them + we can pull one big task.
+**Motivation** - We can pull couple of simple tasks and make a good progress on them and we can pull one big task.
 Also the infrastructure setup could be postponed.

 **Sprint goal**: Initial Skeleton of product with some basic functionality that can be available in DB/server, not necessarily dynamically from side APIs (reduce uncertainty + feasibility).